Home > Blog > How to Get into Business: Tips for Starting a Business Career

 Are you confident that you are an attractive candidate to a potential employer in your field of interest?
 If you feel a little light in your qualifications, you might want to consider bolstering your profile with attractive add-ons.
 Consider these resume punch-up options.

 Education: Whether going for that next certification or picking up an industry-related class or two, knowledge specific to your area of job-interest is a boon to candidate desirability.

 No one needs to show a blank space on this important asset line.
 If your official work experience is scant or does not pertain to your career-of-interest, start to allocate time toward that vacancy.
 There are many experience-boosting ways to boost your work experience and applicable training, including:

 Explore any opportunity in your quest to become a business professional.
 You may have to start with an entry-level or part-time position.
 Take it.
 It is the perfect opening for you to make a positive impression and show your value to an organization.

 San Joaquin Valley College offers a Business Administration career training program that can bring your career goals into focus in as few as 8 months.
 You can earn a Certificate of Completion and the confidence you need to launch your business career.
-Students choose from the following concentrations: Business Accounting, Business Management and Retail Management.
-You can graduate in as little as eight months and earn a Certificate.
 Request information or call toll-free 866-544-7898 to learn more.

 Posted in Business Administration